cherryontech/website/src/assets/content/bio/tara-p.md

 title: Tara P.
 pronouns: she/her
 cherryNickname: Cherry Pie
-short_intro: Tara ia a UX designer, focused on making experiences easy, intuitive, and accessible.
+short_intro: Tara is a UX designer, focused on making experiences easy, intuitive, and accessible.
 She studied Cognitive Science and Linguistics at the University of California, San Diego, and loves to hike, do yoga, and cook.
 memberImage: "/src/assets/content/images/tara-cherry.png"